 The poets did not lie.

 In my region, with its constant humidity and hazy skies, with the treeline and the city skyline, the moon is nowhere near as bright.
-So, I had always assumed that when poets write of the beauty of the silvery moon, they must have taken poetic license and exaggerated.
+So I had always assumed that when poets wrote of the beauty and brightness of the silvery moon, they must have taken poetic license and exaggerated.

 But I was the one who did not know.
 And in that moment, I suddenly and truly understood why people might deify the moon: